the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Team Skills
 #### Teaching (TEACH)
-Working in a group means being able to effectively perform e.g. onboarding, or more formal teaching procedures to their colleagues
+Working in a group means being able to effectively perform e.g. onboarding, or more formal teaching procedures to their colleagues.
+Code review can be part of teaching people on improving their skills.

 #### Project Management (PM)
-The RSE should have knowledge about project management
+The RSE should have knowledge about project management.

 #### working in a team (TEAM)
 If we think about competencies, we should point out which tasks the persons should be able to perform: social skills vs. "The person is able to work in a team", "The person is able to lead a team", ...

-Ideally we have a list of 7 time-invariant concepts/notions of what makes up an RSE.
+Ideally we have a list of 14 time-invariant concepts/notions of what makes up an RSE.

 ### How much do different people need to know?
 Explore the different dimensions that a person can require a different set of skills in.
 Examples are The domain, organization, career path, ...

 #### Career level
 At different career levels differing skills are required.
-We have set this up according to the following separation:
+We have set this up according to the following separation often applied within a single project:

 - Junior RSE:
 - Senior RSE: